Theodore Olson: Early legal career: 1965 to 2000

-Later legal career: 2001 to present
+Later legal career: After 2000

 Olson was nominated for the office of Solicitor General by President Bush on February 14, 2001.
 He was confirmed by the United States Senate on May 24, 2001, and took office on June 11, 2001.
+Olson was solicitor general during the 9/11 terrorist attacks, and his wife died on board American Airlines flight 77, which was crashed into the Pentagon.
 In 2002, Olson argued for the federal government in the Supreme Court case Christopher v.
-Harbury (536 U.S. 403).
-Olson maintained that the government had an inherent right to lie: “There are lots of different situations where the government quite legitimately may have reasons to give false information out.”
+Harbury (536 U.S. 403), in which Supreme Court agreed with Olson's position in its unanimous opinion written by Justice Souter.
+Olson maintained that the government had an inherent right to lie: "There are lots of different situations where the government quite legitimately may have reasons to give false information out."

 In July 2004, Olson retired as Solicitor General and returned to private practice at the Washington office of Gibson Dunn.
 In 2006, Olson represented a defendant journalist in the civil case filed by Wen Ho Lee and pursued the appeal to the Supreme Court.
 Lee sued the federal government to discover which public officials had named him as a suspect to journalists before he had been charged.
 Olson wrote a brief on behalf of one of the journalists involved in the case, saying that journalists should not have to identify confidential sources, even if subpoenaed by a court.
 In 2011, Olson represented the National Football League Players Association in the 2011 NFL lockout.

-In 2009, he joined with President Clinton's former attorney David Boies, who was also his opposing counsel in Bush v.
+In 2009, Olson joined with President Bill Clinton's former attorney David Boies, who was also his opposing counsel in Bush v.
 Gore, to bring a federal lawsuit, Perry v.
 Schwarzenegger, challenging Proposition 8, a California state constitutional amendment banning same-sex marriage.
 His work on the lawsuit earned him a place among the Time 100's greatest thinkers.
+In 2010, Olson and Floyd Abrams argued in favor of the Citizens United vs FEC case before the Supreme Court, which granted corporations the same free speech rights as individuals, and allowed unlimited corporate spending in elections.
 In 2011, Olson and David Boies were awarded the ABA Medal, the highest award of the American Bar Association.
 In 2014, Olson received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Brendan V. Sullivan, Jr.